SamWololo/Threatened-Species/README.md

 Conservation dependent (LR/cd) has merged into near threatened.

 Once I download the gbif data I need to write a csv file from the data.

+4/23/18 Weekly Update:
+While running the gbif download, the internet connection broke, stopping the download .
+Unfortunately after troubleshooting it gave me the error:
+ Error in `[.data.frame`(gbif(Testudines$genus[i], Testudines$species[i]),  :
+  undefined columns selected
+When I tried to run the entire gbif from the start, I got the error:
+  Error in { : task 29 failed - "undefined columns selected"
+I'm not sure what to do.